 International Development (one of three economic development core courses) presents an economic analysis of policy issues in developing countries.
 Its main focus is on helping students understand both the sources of differences in the levels of development across countries and the likely impact of policies designed to foment growth and well-being.
 General aspects of theory and evidence on economic development are discussed from a policy-oriented perspective.

-Empirical Analysis for Development provides an introduction to basic concepts of quantitative and empirical analysis and enables fellows to read and assess the quality of the empirical data and results that are used in reports.
+Empirical Analysis for Development (Statistics) provides an introduction to basic concepts of quantitative and empirical analysis and enables fellows to read and assess the quality of the empirical data and results that are used in reports.
 Fellows learn basic applied tools using statistical software.